;

 Suits, blazers, trousers, skirts and coats built from your measurements.
 Faster than bespoke, better than anything on a rail.

-Consultations in our Mayfair showroom, at home, or by video.
-Fittings also held in Manchester, Zurich and New York.
+Consultations in our Mayfair showroom, at home or by video.
+Fittings are also available in Manchester, Zurich and New York.

-The fit problems off-the-peg cannot solve, and how MTM fixes them in one go.
+The fit problems off-the-peg cannot solve, and how made-to-measure fixes them in one go.

 A tailored business suit changes how you carry yourself.
 We make two-piece and three-piece suits for the office in wools, worsteds, and blends that hold their shape through a long day.
 You choose the cut, the lapels, the trouser style, and every detail.
 The result is a suit that fits your body and your working life.